roneelsharan/CoughSegmentation/README.md

 # Cough Detection

 This page provides the list of recordings used in [1].
-Details of the dataset used in this work and download instructions can be found in [2].
+More details on the dataset and download instructions can be found in [2].

 ### References
   [1] R.V.
 Sharan, ...